Joseph Gary: Judicial service

 In 1863, Gary was elected as a judge of the Superior Court of Chicago (which was in 1870 renamed the "Superior Court of Cook County").
-He ceased practicing law after becoming a judge.
+He ceased practising law after becoming a judge.
 Gary was re-elected in 1881, 1887, 1893, 1900, and 1905.

 As a judge on this court, Gary presided over the Haymarket Riot case in 1886, sentencing anarchists August Spies, Michael Schwab, Samuel Fielden, Albert Parsons, Adolph Fischer, George Engel, and Louis Lingg to death, and sentencing Oscar Neebe to 15 years.
 There was no evidence that any of the defendants had any connection with the bombing.
 Gary allowed them to be convicted on the theory that their speeches had encouraged the unknown bomber to commit the act.
 During the trial, anarchist sympathizers frequently made death threats against him, raising his general popularity.

 In 1888, Gary was appointed as one of the three judges of the Illinois Appellate Court in the first district—Cook County—by the members of the Illinois Supreme Court.
 He served eight years assigned to the Appellate Court before being dismissed by the Illinois Supreme Court in June 1897, along with nearly every other appellate judge in the state.

 Gary had continued to hold his judgeship on the Cook County Superior Court while serving on the appellate court.
 After his dismissal from the appellate court, Gary continued serving on the county superior court.
 Later that year, he presided over the sensational murder trial of Adolph Luetgert.

 Gary was still active as a judge at the time of his death, and was the oldest judge on his court and one of the oldest judges in the country at the time.
 He held court on the morning before his death.
 He became ill the morning of his death, and soon died at home just after noon.
-On April 1907, a special election was held to fill the remaining four years of his term.
+In April 1907, a special election was held to fill the remaining four years of his term.
 Republican William H. McSurely narrowly defeated Democrat William Emmett Dever.

 Personal life

-Joseph Gary was the eldest of five children born to Eli Bush Gary and his wife Frances O. (' Easton).
+Gary was the eldest of five children born to Eli Bush Gary and Frances O. Gary (' Easton).
 Eli Gary was a carpenter and joiner who served as a volunteer in the War of 1812.
-Joseph Gary's younger brother, George Gary, was a notable politician and judge in Wisconsin.
+Joseph's younger brother, George Gary, was a politician and judge in Wisconsin.

-In 1855, Joseph Gary married Elizabeth Jane Swelting, at Berlin, Wisconsin.
+In 1855, Gary married Elizabeth Jane Swelting, at Berlin, Wisconsin.